united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/devicecontainerinfrastructure/provisioning.md

 ## What are the limitations?

-- Current limitations include the necessity for pre-configured systems for installation and linking to the Management Console.
-As of now, the Console doesn't support provisioning new systems directly.
+- A beforehand installed operating system is necessary for installation and linking to the Management Console.
+As of now, the Console does not support provisioning new systems directly.
 - Automated tests running on flatcar and RHEL are available, and it should work on other OS as well, but they are not officially supported.